listinvest/Not-a-Virus.Win64.Polytest/README.md

 ;       4.
 Stepping through each instruction in the 0th generation cipher, ;          the engine will select a semantically equivalent variant of ;          that instruction, populate mod r/m and any immediates from the ;          0th generation code.
-The loop maintains awareness of runtime ;          dependencies when placing instructions in positions.
+The generation function doesn't change ;          the order of semantic operations.
+If it were to, it would also ;          need to maintain awareness of the positional dependencies of ;          each operation.
 ;
 ;       To facilitate this meta-awareness of the 0th generation code, this ;       program makes use of data structures describing the original ;       cipher.
 They are the following:
 ;
 ;       a.
-Semantic Registers Table: a table of registers, where each ;          position indicates a semantic purpose in the original cipher.
+Registers Table: a table of registers, where each ;          position indicates a semantic purpose in the original cipher.
-;       b.
-Semantic Instruction Table: a table of instruction sequences ;          delimeted by magic values where position indicates semantic ;          purpose in the original cipher.
-Indexes dont match 1:1 with ;          original cipher semantic operations.
 ;       c.
-Cipher Semantics Table: a table who's ordinals indicate ;          semantic operations in the 0th generation cipher.
+Register Index Table: a table of indexes into the actual ;          Registers Table.
+;       c.
+Skeleton Instruction Table: a table containing opcodes and ;          other information needed to generate valid instructions.
 ;
 ;       To achieve the purposes of the algorithm in a clear way, the ;       engine makes use of the following functions:
 ;
 ;       f.
-ShuffleRegisterTable: given a semantic register table data ;          structure, create a random ordering of phyiscal registers ;       j.
-SelectInstruction: given an index into the cipher semantics ;          table, choose a corresponding intruction sequence from the ;          semantic instruction table and populate it with the given ;          register that corresponds with the index.
+ShuffleRegisterTable: given a register table index data ;          structure, create a random ordering of phyiscal registers ;       j.
-;       k.
 RandRange: Get a random number in a specific range.
 ;
 ;   Notes:
 ;
-;       - This program uses its data section to store the semantic ;         instruction table.
-For an infector this would need to be ;         moved.
 ;       - In many cases simplicity is favored over completeness ;
 ;   References: